cgwire/kitsu/docs/faq-notification/README.md

 (see https://kitsu.cg-wire.com/slack/#create-a-kitsu-application-in-slack)

-## How to not be notified anymore?
+## How to Not be Notified Anymore?

 If you don't want to follow a task anymore, click on the **eye** button
 ![Notification on](../img/getting-started/notification_on.png) on the task page.
 It is crossed ![notification off](../img/getting-started/notification_off.png), meaning